 CBD is not a cure for kidney disease, but how might the effects of CBD impact the kidneys?
-The body has CB1 and CB2 receptors that help with bodily functions.
-When you take CBD, it might stimulate the production of natural cannabinoids, which attach themselves to these receptors and help provide a homeostatic balance to the body.
+The body has CB1 and CB2 receptors that may help with bodily functions.
+When you take CBD, it might stimulate the production of natural cannabinoids, which attach themselves to these receptors and may provide a homeostatic balance to the body.
 Cannabinoids from CBD also interact with these receptors, which is thought to also aid in homeostasis.

 The other effect of using CBD is that it might help promote renal function.
 It has the ability to protect the nephrons from inflammatory and oxidative damage due to its anti-inflammatory properties.

 CBD may also promote the normal functioning of the glomerulus.
 It might also help to prevent the malfunctioning of the body’s filtration mechanisms depending on the type of kidney injury.

 Below are ways in which CBD effects may help reduce the symptoms of kidney disease: